 85. Bike around the island

-Mountain biking is still a growing sport in Tobago but there’s a reason why the destination’s International Cycling Classic attracts several hundred participants from the around the world annually.
-Varied terrain and stunning views make for great routes.
+Mountain biking is still a growing sport in Tobago but there’s a reason why the destination’s International Cycling Classic attracts several hundred participants from around the world annually.
+Varied terrain and stunning views make for great trails!
 Even if you’re not a professional athlete, there are several biking operations that offer tours for everyone from beginners to extremists.
-Enjoy an easy ride along the mangrove boardwalk our test your mettle in the rainforest with trails that can take you as high as 1,700 ft above sea level.
+Enjoy an easy ride along the western coastline our test your mettle in the rainforest with trails that can take you as high as 1,700 ft above sea level.

 Things to do in Tobago for Cultural Aficionados

 The Tobagonian practice of “len’ hand” is often observed when strangers help fishermen pull in their catch.
 The event happens spontaneously whenever a net is cast in villages around the island.
 However, it’s a guaranteed occurrence at the annual Black Rock Sea Festival, which is part of the Tobago Heritage Festival.
 During this demonstration, fishermen catch fish by “shooting seine” (a large fishing net) into the ocean and it’s all hands on deck when it’s time to undertake the very strenuous task of pulling the seine back into shore.
 Once the net – laden with fish – is back on land, everyone who helped gets to share in the spoils!